BEST THINGS TO DO IN ZURICH IN WINTER + TRAVEL TIPS

 Shares

-If you’re up for a bit of a climb, I highly recommend visiting the towers at Grossmünster church for some truly breathtaking views of Zurich.
+If you’re up for a bit of a climb, I highly recommend visiting the towers at Grossmünster church for some breathtaking views of Zurich.
 However, be warned that you’ll have to climb 187 narrow steps to reach the top!

 • The church itself is free to visit.